 Research tells us that every athlete has different needs for fluids and electrolytes.
 While I can’t give you a personalized recommendation, there are some guidelines that will help you customize your own plan.
 Just like some athletes sweat more than others, athletes lose varying amounts of electrolytes during exercise.
 If you stay pretty well hydrated, your clothes are not caked with white sodium after exercise, and you do not suffer from muscle cramps, then you are likely meeting your electrolyte needs.
 But if you are always low on fluids and cramp up during or after training, then extra electrolytes in your diet and during training and competition may make a big difference.

-• To consume the sodium and electrolytes that you need and avoid extra sugar and added calories of a sports drink, drink water and use HyLytes according to directions.
-HyLytes is an excellent source for balanced electrolyte replenishment.
-HyLytes are electrolyte capsules that are a very effective alternative to sugar filled sports drinks.
+- To consume the sodium and electrolytes that you need and avoid extra sugar and added calories of a sports drink, drink water and use HYDR8ION electrolyte capsules according to directions.
+HYDR8ION is an excellent source for balanced electrolyte replenishment.
+HYDR8ION are electrolyte capsules that are a very effective alternative to sugar filled sports drinks.
 As every athlete’s requirements to maintain proper hydration are different, electrolytes in capsule form is an easy and effective way to customize intake to meet your body’s needs, ensuring that you play to the best of your ability.
 This is a great strategy to keep you well hydrated and performing your best.